open-neuromorphic/open-neuromorphic/README.md

 - it provides a low-cost solution with a 0.45-mm² core area, 5.3pJ/SOP at 0.5V, and a memory overhead of only 0.8% compared to the equivalent inference-only network,
 - it exploits a spike-based representation for task-agnostic learning toward user customization and chip repurposing at the edge.

+### SNE: an Energy-Proportional Digital Accelerator for Sparse Event-Based Convolutions

+[SNE](https://github.com/pulp-platform/sne) is a novel digital sparse neural engine (SNE) to efficiently accelerate SNN inference tasks at the extreme edge.
+The accelerator exploits an explicit input event temporal and spatial location encoding; the SNE architecture is designed to improve input data and weight reuse, reducing the traffic towards the memory.
+SNE achieves a maximum performance of 51.2 GSOP/s, and an energy efficiency of 4.5TSOP/s/W. Ultimately, SNE shows 3.55X higher energy efficiency than SoA neuromorphic platform [16], approaching classical DNN accelerators energy efficiencies, while performing energy-proportional computations.
+As a proof of concept, it is shown that SNE consumes 0.221 pJ/SOP and achieves 92.8% accuracy on a classification task performed on the IBM DVS-Gesture data set.